Anger: n. A strong feeling of annoyance or displeasure.

 There used to be a blog in my reader that was vegan but is no longer.
 I kept this blog in my reader for several reasons.

-- I simply like this blogger and their blog and wish them nothing but happiness.
+- I simply like this blogger and wish them nothing but happiness.

 - Veganism was set aside due to a temporary current health situation.* I had hopes (due to the blogger’s own writings) that they would return to the vegan lifestyle once this temporary condition changed.